TelmoFari/model-complex/README.md

 Configuration Hyperparameters:

-Adjust the hyperparameters directly in the create_model function.
+* Adjust the hyperparameters: directly in the create_model function.
 * Training Intervals: The model training loop runs every minute.
 Modify the time.sleep(60) interval in model-complex-ia.py if needed.

 License: